-NOTICE OF INITIATION OF THE SUNSET REVIEW OF THE ANTI-DUMPING DUTY ON UNFRAMED GLASS MIRRORS ORIGINATING IN OR IMPORTED FROM INDONESIA
+NOTICE OF INITIATION OF A SUNSET REVIEW OF THE ANTI-DUMPING DUTIES ON PORTLAND CEMENT ORIGINATING IN OR IMPORTED FROM THE ISLAMIC REPUBLIC OF PAKISTAN

-In accordance with the provisions in Article 53.1 of the Anti-Dumping Regulations, any definitive anti-dumping duty shall be terminated on a date not later than five years from the date of imposition, unless the authorities determine, in a review initiated before that date on their own initiative or upon a duly substantiated request made by or on behalf of the domestic industry, that the expiry of the duty would be likely to lead to continuation or recurrence of dumping and injury.
+In accordance with the provisions in Article 11.3 of the World Trade Organization Agreement on Implementation of Article VI of the General Agreement on Tariffs and Trade, any definitive anti-dumping duty shall be terminated on a date not later than five years from its imposition, unless the authorities determine, in a review initiated before that date, on their own initiative or upon a duly substantiated request made by or on behalf of the domestic industry within a reasonable period of time prior to that date, that the expiry of the duties would likely lead to continuation or recurrence of dumping and injury.

-On 24 June 2016, the International Trade Administration Commission of South Africa (the Commission) notified all interested parties, through Notice No. 365 of 2016 in Government Gazette No. 40088, that unless a duly substantiated request is made by or on behalf of the SACU industry, indicating that the expiry of the anti-dumping duty against the imports of unframed glass mirrors originating in or imported from Indonesia would likely lead to the continuation or recurrence of dumping and injury, the anti-dumping duty on unframed glass mirrors originating in or imported from 19 April 2017.
-A detailed response to the Commission's sunset review questionnaire was received from PFG Building Glass, a division of PG Group (Pty) Ltd on 28 October 2016.
+On 24 May 2019 the International Trade Administration Commission of South Africa (the Commission) notified interested parties through Notice No. 284 of 2019 in Government Gazette No. 42474, that unless a substantiated request is made indicating that the expiry of the anti-dumping duties against imports of Portland cement originating in or imported from the Islamic Republic of Pakistan would likely lead to the continuation or recurrence of dumping and injury, the anti-dumping duties on Portland cement originating in or imported from the Islamic Republic of Pakistan would expire on 17 December 2020.

+A response to the sunset review application questionnaire was received from the Concrete Institute NPC on behalf of the Southern African Customs Union (SACU) industry on 24 August 2020.